nnance/computer-agent/README.md

 # Computer Agent

-An AI-powered computer agent built with Anthropic's Claude Sonnet 4 model, designed for general-purpose computer tasks beyond just coding.
-This agent provides interactive, conversational access to your local files and macOS system applications through natural language commands.
+An AI-powered autonomous agent built with Anthropic's Claude Sonnet 4 model, designed to perform tasks autonomously in offline-first, non-interactive environments.
+The agent can be triggered by events or schedules, operate as part of pipelines or workflows, and process data in batches without requiring real-time user interaction.

 ## Overview

-Computer Agent is a command-line interface (CLI) tool that combines Claude's advanced language understanding with practical tools for managing your digital workspace.
-Unlike traditional coding assistants, this agent can interact with your Notes, Calendar, Contacts, and file system, making it ideal for productivity automation, personal information management, and general computer tasks.
+Computer Agent is an offline-first AI agent that minimizes reliance on external APIs and services, enabling autonomous task execution based on predefined criteria or triggers.
+It can operate in two modes:

+1. **Offline Mode (Primary)**: Runs autonomously as part of workflows, triggered by events or schedules, processing data in batches without user interaction
+2. **Interactive Mode**: Provides a conversational CLI interface for testing, debugging, and direct interaction using the same context and tools as offline mode

+This dual-mode approach ensures consistency between development and deployment while enabling both autonomous operation and hands-on control when needed.

 ## Use Cases

+### Autonomous Operations
+- **Scheduled Data Processing**: Run agents on a schedule to process batches of files, logs, or data
+- **Event-Driven Workflows**: Trigger agents based on file changes, system events, or custom triggers
+- **Pipeline Integration**: Integrate into CI/CD pipelines or data processing workflows
+- **Batch Automation**: Perform recurring tasks without user intervention (e.g., daily report generation, data cleanup)
+- **Monitoring & Alerts**: Autonomously monitor system state and take action based on predefined criteria

+### Interactive Operations
+- **Development & Testing**: Test agent behavior interactively before deploying to offline mode
 - **Personal Productivity**: Manage calendar events, notes, and contacts through conversation
 - **File Management**: Read, create, and modify files without leaving the terminal
 - **Information Retrieval**: Search across notes, events, and contacts with natural language
-- **Task Automation**: Chain multiple operations together (e.g., "Find my meeting notes and create a summary")
-- **Data Organization**: Create and organize information across Apple's native apps
 - **Quick Lookups**: Retrieve contact information, upcoming events, or note contents instantly

 ## Key Features

+### Offline-First Architecture
+- **Autonomous Execution**: Operates without real-time user interaction, perfect for scheduled tasks and event-driven workflows
+- **Minimal External Dependencies**: Designed to minimize reliance on external APIs and services
+- **Non-Interactive by Default**: Optimized for batch processing and pipeline integration
+- **Dual-Mode Support**: Same agent, context, and tools work in both offline and interactive modes

-### AI-Powered Interaction
+### AI-Powered Capabilities
 - **Claude Sonnet 4 Integration**: Leverages Anthropic's latest model for advanced natural language understanding and autonomous task execution
-- **Conversational Interface**: Interactive CLI using @clack/prompts for a smooth user experience
-- **Autonomous Agent Behavior**: Capable of multi-step task execution and tool chaining
+- **Multi-Step Reasoning**: Capable of complex task execution and tool chaining without user intervention
 - **Context-Aware**: Loads contextual information from files to provide personalized assistance
+- **Interactive Mode**: Optional conversational CLI using @clack/prompts for testing and debugging

 ### Apple Ecosystem Integration